Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 ## Conclusion

-Through this guide, we hope you gained knowledge of the underlying proxying mechanism of Kong, from how does a request match a Route to be routed to its associated Service, on to how to allow for using the WebSocket protocol or setup dynamic TLS certificates.
+Through this guide, we hope you gained knowledge of the underlying proxying mechanism of {{site.base_gateway}}, from how does a request match a route to be routed to its associated service, on to how to allow for using the WebSocket protocol or setup dynamic TLS certificates.

 This website is open-source and can be found at